The Evangelist Missionary Paul,

 "I tell you the truth: I must go away, but I will send the Counselor to you.
 He will righteously judge the world; because I am going to heaven and you will see me no more.
 I came not to judge the world, but the rulers of this world must be judged.
 I have much more to say to you, but it is more than you can now bear.
 But when he, the Spirit of truth, comes, he will guide you into all truth.
 He will not speak of himself, because of himself he will do nothing but the will of the one who sent him.
 He will [write and] speak only what he hears from God, and he will tell you what is to come.
 He will glorify me by having what is mine and making it known to you."
 (Paraphrasing and clarifying John 8:28, John 12:47, and John 16:7-15)

-Paul was wrong if that was his assumption, just as he was wrong about his story of the new covenant and many other Hebrew prophecies.
+Paul was wrong if that was his assumption, just as he was wrong about many other things.
+For example, he was wrong telling his story of the new covenant and many other Hebrew prophecies.
 He was also wrong in thinking that the “second coming” of Jesus and the “end of the world” were imminent and would happen during his generation.
 In fact, he was not only wrong about that happening then.
 He was wrong about it happening at all.

-But Paul was a zealous convert, and it was perhaps because of Paul’s assumptions that his initial preaching to people in person wasn't very successful.
-It was only after a good number of years studying the Septuagint (Greek translation of the Hebrew Bible), arriving at his own interpretations and theological conclusions, and then finalizing and distributing his letters or epistles that Paul began to be widely accepted by many as a Christian authority, even by Peter and Luke.
+Paul's errors were perhaps made because he was a zealous convert, and it was perhaps because of Paul’s assumptions that his initial preaching to people in person wasn't very successful.
+It was only after a good number of years studying the Tanakh (or Hebrew Bible), arriving at his own interpretations and theological conclusions, and then finalizing and distributing the first group of his letters or epistles in 50 CE that Paul began to be widely accepted by many as a Christian authority, even by Peter, Matthew, Mark and Luke.

 By 180 CE Paul's 13 epistles began to be considered official church canon, along with the other gospels.
 So this is an important issue because, as you will see below, the New Testament in the Christian Bible — as it developed from the last half of the first century CE (AD) thought the fourth century when the official church canon and bible was chosen and officially compiled — essentially makes Paul the chief “architect” of the church.
 (See A Chronological New Testament, by Marcus Borg, which reveals why the placing the Christian New Testament canon in chronological order makes it clear that the gospels, which were written after most of Paul's epistles, were not the source of early Christianity, but its product.)